1943 Bowling Green Falcons football team

 The 1943 Bowling Green Falcons football team was an American football team that represented Bowling Green State College (later renamed Bowling Green State University) as an independent during the 1943 college football season.
 In its third season under head coach Robert Whittaker, the team compiled a 5–3–1 record and outscored opponents by a total of 194 to 104.
 Wayne Bordner was the team captain.

+In the final Litkenhous Ratings, Bowling Green ranked 109th among the nation's college and service teams with a rating of 64.0.

 The team played its home games at University Stadium in Bowling Green, Ohio.